German finance minister backs French push for pro-growth investment

 “There are signs of a certain economic slowdown.
 That’s why its important to stay the course,” on investment, he said.

-After pushing for austerity in Europe for the past four years, Germany is showing clemency towards its closest ally, France, encouraged by a revamped French government’s commitment to reforms and spending cuts.
+After pushing for austerity in Europe for the past four years, Germany is showing clemency towards its closest ally, France, encouraged by its new government’s commitment to reforms and spending cuts.

 Asked to respond to a call earlier on Thursday by Hollande for a euro zone summit to come up with pro-growth measures, Schaeuble said it was right that European leaders addressed the bloc’s economic situation.
 He also said he was “pushing in the same direction” as Hollande on boosting growth via investments.

-“We shouldn’t improve our competitiveness by devaluing our currency,” Schaeuble said in a speech entirely in French.
-“Manipulating exchange rates never leads to sustainable growth.”
+National governments must live up to their commitments, Schaeuble said, keeping the pressure for reforms.

-He welcomed Hollande’s plans to cut payroll tax on companies, but brushed aside French calls for the European Central Bank to loosen its already ultra-easy monetary policy.
+“Yes, progress is being made in Europe, but there are also certain causes for concern,” he said.
+“We know that everyone in their country must fulfil their commitments ..
+France and Germany have a particular responsibility in Europe.”

-Hollande had said earlier on Thursday that low inflation in Europe and an overvalued euro threatened to create a protracted stagnation.
+Hollande had said earlier on Thursday low inflation in Europe and an overvalued euro threatened a protracted stagnation, and called for an early euro zone summit to coordinate pro-growth measures.

 “The recovery is too weak.
 Inflation is too low.
 The euro is too high,” he told an annual ambassador’s conference.
 “Europe is threatened by a long and possibly interminable stagnation if we do nothing.”

-Two captains of French industry backed Hollande’s calls for euro zone policymakers to act more forcefully to weaken the euro’s exchange rate to make European firms more competitive.
+Two captains of French industry backed Hollande’s calls for euro-zone policy makers to act more forcefully to lower the euro’s exchange rate to make European firms more competitive.

-“I think nobody wants a euro that is manipulated, but we can’t be satisfied with a situation where the euro would be the only currency that politicians can’t talk about,” Louis Gallois, the head of the supervisory board of French carmaker PSA Peugeot Citroen (PEUP.PA), told a conference.
+“I think nobody wants a euro that is manipulated, but we can’t be satisfied with a situation where the euro would be the only currency on which politicians can’t talk about,” Louis Gallois, the head of the supervisory board of French carmaker PSA Peugeot Citroen (PEUP.PA) told a conference.

-The euro, which traded at nearly $1.40 in May was trading at $1.3169 on Thursday, its lowest in nearly a year, as selling has increased over the last week on speculation that European policymakers will quicken monetary loosening as a way to boost economic growth and ward off the risk of deflation.
+The euro was last trading at $1.3174 on Thursday, a more than one-year low.
+Selling of the euro, which traded at nearly $1.40 in May, has been driven over the last week by stepped-up speculation that European policymakers will quicken monetary loosening as a way to boost economic growth.

-“The euro is a tool of global caliber ...
+“The euro is a tool of global calibre ...
 Let’s use our exchange rate policy,” he said.

-Additional reporting by Alexandria Sage; Writing by Ingrid Melander; Editing by Mark John and Susan Fenton
+Additional reporting by Alexandria Sage; Writing by Ingrid Melander; editing by Mark John